lmolkova/correlation/http_protocol_proposal_v1.md

   * logs event that operation was started along with `Request-Id: abc.1`
 2. A: service-a makes request to service-b:
   * generates new `Request-Id: abc.1.1`
-  * logs that outgoing request is about to be sent with all the available context
+  * logs that outgoing request is about to be sent
   * sends request to service-b
 3. B: service-b receives request
   * scans through its headers and finds `Request-Id: abc.1.1`
   * generates a new Request-Id: `def`
   * does not see `Correlation-Context` and adds `Id` property to CorrelationContext `Id=123`
-  * logs event that operation was started along with all available context
+  * logs event that operation was started
   * processes request and responds to service-a
 4. A: service-a receives response from service-b
   * logs response with context: `Request-Id: abc.1.1`